-Bobby Ray Dixon, along with two co-defendants, Phillip Bivens and Larry Ruffin, was wrongfully convicted in Forrest County, Mississippi in 1980 of a rape and murder.
+Bobby Ray Dixon, Phillip Bivens and Larry Ruffin were wrongfully convicted in Forrest County, Mississippi in 1980 of the 1979 rape and murder of Eva Gail Patterson.

-A guard wrote to IPNO on Mr. Dixon’s behalf, asking for someone to help the innocent prisoner.
-IPNO reviewed the case and, with the consent of the Forrest County district attorney, IPNO and volunteer co-counsel, Rob McDuff, obtained DNA testing in 2010 on the evidence from the crime scene.
-The DNA profile from the semen left by her killer was run through the FBI's CODIS database.
-It did not match any of the three men convicted; it matched another, unrelated man who had been convicted of raping another woman in her home in the same county two years later.
+With the consent of the Forrest County DA, IPNO and volunteer co-counsel Robert McDuff obtained DNA testing in 2010 on evidence from the crime scene.
+The DNA profile from the semen left in the victim by her killer was run through the FBI’s database of convicted offender profiles.
+It did not match any of the three men convicted, but did match another, unrelated man who was convicted of raping another woman in her home in the same county, two years later.

 IPNO and Mr. McDuff asked for Mr. Dixon’s and Mr. Bivens’ convictions to be thrown out.
 In September 2010, almost exactly 30 years after their arrest, they were cleared and released before a packed courtroom.
 They were exonerated in December of 2010.
 The same court exonerated Mr. Ruffins in February 2011.
 He was the second person in the United States to be formally exonerated posthumously thanks to DNA testing.